telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

 ---
 title: Overview
-page_title: User guide for Kendo UI Mobile ListView Widget
+page_title: Overview | Hybrid UI ListView
-description: Documentation how to use capabilities of Kendo UI Mobile ListVeiw widget.
+description: "Initialize and take full advantage of the Hybrid UI ListView widget in the Kendo UI framework."
+slug: overview_hybridlistview
 position: 1
 ---

-# ListView
+# Hybrid UI ListView Overview

-The Kendo Mobile ListView widget is used to display flat or grouped list of items.
-It can be either used in unbound mode by enhancing an HTML `ul` element, or bound to a DataSource instance.
+The [Hybrid UI ListView widget](http://demos.telerik.com/kendo-ui/m/index#mobile-listview/index) is used to display flat or grouped lists of items.
+It can be either used in the unbound mode by enhancing an HTML `ul` element, or bound to a DataSource instance.

 ## Getting Started

-The Kendo mobile Application automatically initializes the mobile ListView for every `ul` element with `role` data attribute set to
-`listview` present in the application Views.
-Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.
+The Kendo UI mobile Application automatically initializes a mobile ListView for every `ul` element with the `role` data attribute set to `listview` and present in the application Views.
+Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View `init` event handler.
 The mobile ListView element may contain one or more `li` elements.

-### Initialize mobile ListView using a role data attribute
+### Initialize from Markup

+The example below demonstrates how to initialize the Hybrid UI Listview widget from markup.

+###### Example

     <ul data-role="listview">
         <li>Foo</li>
         <li>Bar</li>
     </ul>

+### Initialize Using jQuery

-### Initialize mobile ListView using jQuery plugin syntax
+The example below demonstrates how to initialize the Hybrid UI ListView widgets using jQuery plugin syntax.

+###### Example

     <div data-role="view" data-init="initListView">
         <ul id="listView"></ul>